Best At-Home Workout Equipment (2026): What I Actually Use

 CAP Barbell Rubber Coated Set with Rack

 If you want a full set of fixed dumbbells with a rack to keep them organized, this is the one.
 Rubber coated hex heads mean they will not roll and will not destroy your floor.
-The rack keeps everything off the ground and easy to grab mid-workout.
+The rack keeps everything off the ground and easy to grab mid workout.
 Available in 100lb, 150lb, and 210lb set options.
 I would start with the 150lb set which gives you a solid range to work with.

-View on Amazon →TYZDMY Adjustable Dumbbells (52.5lb Pair)
+TYZDMY Adjustable Dumbbells (52.5lb Pair)

 If space is tight and you do not want a full rack, adjustable dumbbells are the move.
 This pair goes from 5 to 52.5 lbs in 15 different increments.
 One second to adjust, no disassembling, just rotate the handle and go.
 That is essentially a full set of dumbbells in the footprint of two.
 Great for apartments or anyone who wants to keep their home gym compact without sacrificing range.

-View on Amazon →Speaker
+View on Amazon →

 JBL Charge 6 Bluetooth Speaker

 Your workout space needs music.
 Not laptop speakers, not your phone propped up on a shelf.
 A real speaker.
-The JBL Charge 6 is waterproof, drop-proof, 28 hours of battery life, and loud enough to fill a room and keep you moving.
+The JBL Charge 6 is waterproof, drop resistant, 28 hours of battery life, and loud enough to fill a room and keep you moving.
 It also doubles as a power bank to charge your phone.
 I have tried a lot of speakers and JBL is the one I keep coming back to.
 Worth every dollar.

-View on Amazon →Got the Equipment.
+Got the Equipment.
 Now Use It.

 Try a full week of Siwicki Fitness live classes free.
 Bring your mat, your bands, and your dumbbells.
 I will bring the workout.